sclebo05/KobraNeoProfiles/README.md

 - adjusted flow rates
 - Monotonic top, to make top surface more presentable
 - I primarily print in PLA+, so temps are a few degrees higher.
 Tune to taste.
-- Overall about 20% faster and with far less underextrusion issues and cleaner walls
+- Up to 20% faster and with far less underextrusion issues and cleaner walls

 Added an example .jpg of a 3Dbenchy printed with original and new profiles